anttiromppanen/Tornado-madness-bot/README.md

 - Works currently only on single screen setups
 - The bot should work, but is currently very simple in decision making.
 - Sometimes gets stuck in a decision loop between two objects

+## Credits

+Based on the tutorial on https://youtu.be/PDzifxuEric